 There are two types of propane vehicles: dedicated and bi-fuel.
 Dedicated propane vehicles are designed to run only on propane, while bi-fuel propane vehicles have two separate fueling systems that enable the vehicle to use either propane or gasoline.

 A propane vehicle's power, acceleration, and cruising speed are similar to those of conventionally-fueled vehicles.
 The driving range for dedicated and bi-fuel vehicles is also comparable.
 Extra storage tanks can increase range, but the tank size and additional weight affect payload capacity.

-Low maintenance costs are one reason behind propane's popularity for use in light-duty vehicles, such as pickup trucks and taxis, and for heavy-duty vehicles, such as school buses.
-Propane's high octane rating (104 to 112 compared with 87 to 92 for gasoline) and low carbon and oil contamination characteristics have resulted in documented engine life of up to two times that of gasoline engines.
-Because the fuel's mixture (propane and air) is completely gaseous, cold start problems associated with liquid fuel are reduced.
+Potentially lower maintenance costs are one reason behind propane's popularity for use in light- and medium-duty vehicles, such as trucks and taxis, and for heavy-duty vehicles, such as school buses.
+Propane's high octane rating (104 to 112 compared with 87 to 92 for gasoline) combined with its low carbon and low oil contamination characteristics may result in longer engine life.
+Propane performs well cold weather climates because the fuel's mixture (propane and air) is completely gaseous.

-Compared with vehicles fueled with conventional diesel and gasoline, propane vehicles can produce lower amounts of harmful emissions, depending on vehicle type and drive cycle.
+Compared to vehicles fueled with conventional diesel and gasoline, propane vehicles can produce lower amounts of harmful tailpipe emissions, depending on vehicle type and drive cycle.

 How Propane Vehicles Work